 - Make sure to take time for yourself.
 It is easy for caregivers to become overwhelmed, but keep in mind that in order to best help your child, you have to be healthy yourself.

-Residential treatment programs have proven greatly effective at offering children and adolescents with autism spectrum disorder the thorough, intensive, and comprehensive care that they need.
-Depending on the severity level that each child is experiencing, there are two types of residential programming options that can be of great benefit: psychiatric residential treatment programs and intermediate care programs for individuals with intellectual disabilities.
-By entering into either program, children are entering into a safe, secure environment where they are monitored 24/7 by mental health professionals who can help them partake in various therapeutic interventions, while also teaching them the life skills, social skills, and coping skills they need to be successful.
-When children partake in these types of programs, their families are also afforded an opportunity to gain support and education on what their child is going through.
-Residential treatment programs can be a child’s first step towards a bright future.
+Residential autism treatment centers have proven greatly effective at offering children and adolescents with autism spectrum disorder the thorough, intensive, and comprehensive care that they need.
+Depending on the severity level that each child or adolescent is experiencing, there are two types of residential treatment options that can be of great benefit: psychiatric residential treatment centers and intermediate care treatment for individuals with intellectual disabilities.
+By entering into either treatment option, children are entering into a safe, secure environment where they are monitored 24/7 by mental health professionals at a facility who can help them partake in various therapeutic interventions, while also teaching them the life skills, social skills, and coping skills they need to be successful.
+When children or adolescents partake in these types of programs, their families are also afforded an opportunity to gain support and education on what their child is going through.
+Residential autism treatment centers can be a child’s or adolescent’s first step towards a bright future.

-At Millcreek Behavioral Health, we strive to offer excellent customer service to everyone with whom we come in contact.
-We pride ourselves in our quick response to inquiries and referrals, and our admissions staff works diligently to ensure that a smooth and timely transition into our care is offered for all potential patients.
-Once children have been admitted into our psychiatric residential treatment program, they will partake in a number of therapeutic interventions that are tailored to meet each of their specific needs, while simultaneously enhancing and building upon the strengths they already possess.
+At Millcreek of Magee, an autism treatment facility in Mississippi, we strive to offer excellent customer service to everyone with whom we come in contact.
+We pride ourselves in our quick response to inquiries and referrals, and our treatment center’s admissions staff works to ensure a smooth and timely transition into our treatment facility.
+Once children and adolescents have been admitted into our psychiatric residential treatment center, they will partake in a number of therapeutic interventions that are tailored to meet each of their specific needs, while simultaneously enhancing and building upon the strengths they already possess.

-For children who have autism spectrum disorder, Millcreek Behavioral Health offers two types of residential programming options: our psychiatric residential treatment facility (PRTF) and our intermediate care facility for individuals with intellectual disabilities (ICF/IID).
+For children who have autism, Millcreek of Magee, located in Mississippi offers two types of residential autism treatment options: our psychiatric residential treatment facility (PRTF) and our intermediate care facility for individuals with intellectual disabilities (ICF/IID).
 When children come to us with autism spectrum disorder, the severity of their symptoms ranges greatly.
-Depending on the severity level with which a child is faced, the appropriate residential program will be determined.
-Children who are at a higher functioning level can benefit from participating in the PRTF program, while those who are a lower functioning level can benefit from the ICF/IID program.
+Depending on the severity level with which a child is faced, the appropriate residential facility will be determined.
+Children or adolescents who are at a higher functioning level can benefit from participating in the PRTF program, while those who are a lower functioning level can benefit from the ICF/IID program.

-Children and adolescents in our PRTF program are offered the following therapeutic interventions as part of the care afforded to them:
+Children and adolescents in our PRTF program are offered the following therapeutic interventions as part of the care provided at our autism treatment center:

-Medication management: In some cases, the implementation of psychotropic medication may be beneficial in helping to alleviate some of the symptoms associated with autism spectrum disorder or of a co-occurring mental health condition.
+Medication management: In some cases, the implementation of psychotropic medication may be beneficial in helping to alleviate some of the symptoms associated with autism or of a co-occurring mental health condition.
 Such needs are determined on an individualized basis.
-We have board-certified child and adolescent psychiatrists on staff and on call 24/7, as well as psychiatric nurse practitioners and family physicians who are available to meet any needs that our patients may have.
+We have board-certified child and adolescent psychiatrists on staff and on call 24/7 at our facility, as well as psychiatric nurse practitioners and family physicians who are available to meet any needs that our patients may have.
 Children are seen at least once each week for medication management.

 Individual therapy: Individual therapy sessions are designed to be a time for children to meet one-on-one with their therapists in order to track treatment progress, discuss any concerns or challenges they are facing, and work on individual skill-building.
-These sessions occur at a minimum of once each week, but most patients benefit from additional sessions, as determined based on need or when requested.
+These sessions at our treatment center occur at least once a week, but most patients benefit from additional sessions, as determined based on need or when requested.

-Group therapy: Group therapy sessions occur at a minimum of three times per week, but are typically held more often.
+Group therapy: Group therapy sessions at our treatment facility occur at least thrice a week, but are typically held more often.
 All group sessions are individualized based on the needs of the children present, but common topics of discussion include anger management, coping skills, relationships, independent living skills, trauma, and patient/student rights.
 Additionally, for patients facing substance abuse concerns, groups are held that will specifically address the concerns unique to those present in these children.

-Family therapy: At Millcreek Behavioral Health, we recognize how important family involvement is in a child’s healing process and therefore hold family therapy sessions at a minimum of twice per month.
-We also afford children the ability to make phone calls or visit with their family on a regular basis, ensuring that all family involvement is individualized in order to promote the most positive interaction possible for our patients and their families.
+Family therapy: At Millcreek, an autism treatment facility in Mississippi, we recognize how important family involvement is in a child’s healing process and therefore hold family therapy sessions at least twice a month.
+We also give children and adolescents the ability to make phone calls or visit with their family on a regular basis, ensuring that all family involvement is individualized in order to promote the most positive interaction possible for our patients and their families.

 - Recreational therapy (held daily for all patients)